-Brian L. Kuhl is a Banking & Finance associate in Mayer Brown’s Chicago office.
+Brian L. Kuhl is a Banking & Finance partner in Mayer Brown’s Chicago office.
 Brian represents issuers and underwriters in various domestic and cross-border securitizations and other structured finance transactions.

 Brian’s securitization experience includes public and private transactions involving various asset classes, including auto loan and lease receivables, residential and commercial mortgage loans and CLOs.
 Brian also represents commercial lending institutions, REITs and other corporate borrowers in various structured lending transactions, including repurchase facilities.